Last Updated on November 12, 2020 by Dave Farquhar

 The beginning of the end for Vector Graphic

 Vector Graphic’s demise, like so many others, began in 1980.
 IBM decided it was time to produce a personal computer, and the original IBM PC, released in 1981.
 IBM’s PC exceeded even its own expectations, and every computer still on the market today, even those made by Apple, are derived from IBM’s 1980-81 design.
 The difference is whether they run an operating system from Microsoft, like the original IBM PC did, or one created by someone else.

 The struggles of operating a successful company took a toll on Lore and Bob Harp’s marriage, and they divorced in the early 1980s.
-Fortunately the founders were able to avoid financial ruin, because they saw the end coming and took the company public before competition with IBM started to unravel the business.
+Fortunately the founders avoided financial ruin.
+They saw the end coming and took the company public before competition with IBM unraveled the business.
 All three co-founders became multimillionaires.

 The end came quickly.
 Revenue was over $36 million in 1981 but just $2.1 million in 1984.
-The company filed for bankruptcy in 1985 and was completely liquidated by the end of 1987.
+The company filed for bankruptcy in 1985 and finished liquidation by the end of 1987.

-Here’s the sad thing about history being written by the victors: The companies that lost often have a good story, and lots of things to learn from, as well.
+Here’s the sad thing about history being written by the victors: The companies that lost often have a good story.
+They often have lots of things to learn from too.
 Vector Graphic did a lot of things right and didn’t deserve to fade into obscurity the way it did.

 David Farquhar is a computer security professional, entrepreneur, and author.
 He started his career as a part-time computer technician in 1994, worked his way up to system administrator by 1997, and has specialized in vulnerability management since 2013.
 He invests in real estate on the side and his hobbies include O gauge trains, baseball cards, and retro computers and video games.
 A University of Missouri graduate, he holds CISSP and Security+ certifications.
 He lives in St. Louis with his family.